mfeckie/sterilize/README.md

 end
 ```

 As you can see, Sterilize is close to 10x faster.
+As with all benchmarks though, your mileage may vary and it's important to see how things work in practice for you.

 | Library   | user      | system   | total     | real         |
 | --------- | --------- | -------- | --------- | ------------ |